 Anglia Progressive Level

 What does Pre-Intermediate test?

 The Anglia Pre-Intermediate exam is A2+ level on the Common European Framework of Reference.
-Over the four skills of reading, writing, listening and speaking (optional), the new items that this level tests are:
+Our Anglia English language certificate format tests a candidate's ability over the four skills of reading, writing, listening and speaking (optional), the new items that this level tests are:

 - an increased vocabulary

 - the present perfect continuous

 - expressing agreement with positive or negative statements

 - expressing preference, advice, permission and persuasion

 What does the candidate have to do in their Pre-Intermediate test?